 The school also offers a shared network drive, called the “Shared” Drive.
 This is accessible only on campus.
 The “Public” folder on the shared drive is just that - it’s accessible by all staff and students.
 If you want students to be able to save to the Shared drive, provide a list of student names and ID numbers to the Media Specialist, who will have Tech Services enable that access.
 Note this process can take several weeks, so planning will be important.
 The “Groups” folder contain protected folders only accessible by certain users.
 You can request space on this by contacting the Media Center.
 Usually sharing files through Google Drive is a better option, since it makes your files accessible from anywhere.

 A digital bulletin board of news and announcements is broadcast on campus televisions on channel 13.
 It also features official school time, and notifications from the main office (such as students who need to be checked out).
 Keep your television on and tuned to this channel.

 Time-Warner (Spectrum) Cable has changed the way cable is delivered in Raleigh.
 They no longer offer cable TV channels through our actual television system here at school!
-Instead, you can access selected channels online at:
+Instead, you can access selected channels online at (only available on campus):